billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 #### Product Design Lead & Manager
 * Defined strategy based on user testing and competitive research findings.
 * Outlined user flows and wireframes to uncover implementation details with devs.
-* Managed design of the UI, as well as copy writing.
+* Managed & designed UI, as well wrote copy push projects towards launch.
 * Developed metrics for success and worked with dev team to implement.
 * Data analysis on how releases performed then outlined next steps.